-While these are all simple guesses at Tesla, Ford, and Corvette’s brand personalities, each of these brands have strict guidelines in place to ensure everything they say or do is on brand.
+While these are all simple guesses at Tesla, Ford, and Corvette’s brand personalities, each of these brands has strict guidelines in place to ensure everything they say or do is on brand.
 Their colour palette, word choice, and use of slang intentionally reinforce their brand personality.

 A strong brand personality draws viewers into an influential and memorable experience with your company.
-Your brand is easier to interact with because you don’t sound like a blank canvas spouting out professional sounding buzzwords.
+Your brand is easier to interact with because you don’t sound like a blank canvas spouting out professional-sounding buzzwords.
 You look and sound like a real person with relevant knowledge and a recognizable voice.

-My job at Agency Media is a content writer.
+My job at Agency Media is as a content writer.
 I’m a master of your brand’s language, surgically manipulating the nuances, keywords, and mood to speak to your target audience.
 When I write for a brand — from website content and blogs to video scripts — I don’t want to sound like me.
 My goal is to seamlessly blend into your brand voice.
 But many brands either don’t have a strong voice or their voice could use refining.

 Here are three reasons why your brand needs a distinct voice — and the value this voice will provide for your company.